RyanGutenkunst/dadi/doc/user-guide/GPU-computing.md

 ### Installation

 To enable GPU computing, you will first need to install the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
-After install the Toolkit, you will then need to install PyCUDA and scikit-cuda.
+After installing the Toolkit, you will then need to install [PyCUDA](https://documen.tician.de/pycuda/) and [scikit-cuda](https://scikit-cuda.readthedocs.io/).
 Both of these can be installed from the Python Package Index using pip, `python3 -m pip install pycuda` and `python3 -m pip install scikit-cuda`.

 ### Usage

 GPU computing is implemented for integration of population spectra, `phi`.
-To enable GPU computing, run the command `dadi.cuda_enabled(True)` in your script (generally near the top).
+To enable GPU computing, run the command `dadi.cuda_enabled(True)` in your script, before you carry out any model simulations or optimizations.
 To disable GPU computing, run the command `dadi.cuda_enabled(False)` in your script.

 ### RAM limitations